Connect with others who understand.

 Some drugs used to treat common comorbidities (separate health conditions at the same time) of MS, including high cholesterol and high blood pressure, are known to cause tendon injury.
 Research shows that statins (cholesterol-lowering medications) are linked to tendon damage.
 The blood pressure medications amlodipine and drugs known as renin-angiotensin II receptor blockers can also cause damage to the tendons.

-Long-term oral steroid use (glucocorticoids or corticosteroids) can cause tendon injury, but it is more common with steroid injections given near tendons.
+Long-term oral steroid use (glucocorticoids or corticosteroids) can cause tendon injury, but this is more common with steroid injections given near tendons.

 • Certain antibiotics (fluoroquinolones, cephalosporins, azithromycin)

-Talk to your health care team if you are concerned that a medication you’re taking may be contributing to tendonitis.
+Talk to your health care team if you’re concerned that a medication you’re taking may be contributing to tendonitis.

 Repetitive Stress Injuries